spezifisch/divo/README.md

 # divo

-Divoom Pixoo python controller, packet builder/parser and image renderer.
+Divoom Pixoo and Divoom Timebox Evo python controller, packet builder/parser and image renderer.

 This project aims to fully implement controlling everything the Pixoo can do.
 (WIP)